 The 27 non-metropolitan (shire) counties form the upper tier of the two-tier local government structure found in many parts of England.
 The lower tier of the structure is the non-metropolitan districts.

-Further Information about Non-metropolitan counties
+Further information about non-metropolitan counties

 Non-metropolitan (Local Authority) District

-Further Information about Non-metropolitan districts
+Further information about non-metropolitan districts

-Northern Ireland Assembly Constituencies
+Northern Ireland Assembly constituency